The Puppeteer Replies, by John Tanton

 - My views after 25 years of working on the immigration conundrum are summarized in "End of the Migration Epoch?".
 A printed version appears as Appendix B in the biography listed above.
 Six critiques of this paper are at The Social Contract.
 My response is found in this article.
 All three of these articles are bound together in a thirty-three-page booklet (8 ½ x 11), "End of the Migration Epoch?", that is available for $5.00 postpaid.

 - For journalist John Locke's point-by-point refutation of "The Puppeteer," see his "Lies about the Immigration Reform Movement".
 Locke has several other good articles on immigration on this site.
 Search for his name under Columnists, then in his list of articles.
 The ones I recommend are listed in Appendix C.

 - To learn more about The Social Contract quarterly journal that I publish, click here.

 - Some useful related websites: FAIR; NumbersUSA; CIS; ProEnglish; and VDARE.
 Other sites are listed here.

-- Purchase a copy of The Camp of the Saints ($12.95 postpaid).
-Be sure to also purchase and read "The Camp of the Saints Revisited" ($4.50 postpaid), our introduction to the novel.
+- Purchase a copy of The Camp of the Saints Be sure to also purchase and read "The Camp of the Saints Revisited", our introduction to the novel.
 It includes a compilation of the commentary at the time of the novel's publication, an interview with the author, his retrospective, and a review of the BBC film, The March, which is based on a theme very similar to The Camp of the Saints.
-[Please note: The March is not currently for sale on our website.
-We are seeking permission to carry it.]

 Date: January 22, 2003